 One of the most common forms of acne, blackheads are like the popular game of whack-a-mole: Each time you manage to get rid of one, two others pop up.
-Learn how to reduce the appearance of blackheads to get the smooth and clear complexion you’re after with some help from Olay.
+Learn how to remove blackheads to get the smooth and clear complexion you’re after with some help from Olay.

 - WHAT ARE BLACKHEADS?